 This action proposes that City Council adopt an ordinance requiring new single-family homes undergoing renovations to install solar water heaters or other efficiency technology.
-In
+The ordinance is anticipated to be approved by City Council and take effect in 2020.